mcmuralishclint/Scholarship-data-scraping/README.md

 ## Part 1 - Web Scraping

-The data was scraped from a leading educational consultancy.
+The scholarship data was scraped from a leading educational consultancy.

+**How does it work?**

+-

 ## Part 2 - Data Cleaning